Hochschild cohomology of torus-equivariant D-modules: Abstract

 \section{Abstract}

-We discuss how to compute the Hochschild cohomology of the category of D-modules on a quotient stack via a relative compactification of the diagonal morphism.
-We then apply this construction to the case of torus-equivariant D-modules and describe the Hochschild cohomology as the cohomology of a D-module on the loop space of the quotient stack.
+We discuss the Hochschild cohomology of the category of D-modules associated to an algebraic stack.
+In particular we describe the Hochschild cohomology of the category of torus-equivariant D-modules as the cohomology of a D-module on the loop space of the quotient stack.
+Finally, we give an approach for understanding the Hochschild cohomology of D-modules on general stacks via a relative compactification of the diagonal.
 This work is motivated by a desire to understand the support theory (in the sense of \cite{BensonIyengarKrause:2008:LocalCohomologyAndSupportForTriangulatedCategories}) of D-modules on stacks.